freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 There are two methods to choose from.

 **1. In-line** editing, directly beneath the node.
-In-line editing offers fairly basic editing tools (via right-click on selected text).
+In-line editing offers fairly basic editing tools (via right-click or hotketys on selected text).
 When done typing, either
 - press "Enter" to save the detail and exit the in-line editor
 - press "Insert" to save the detail and create a new child node.